-The free aviary plan is a simple and easy aviary to build.
-Bird aviary plans can be modified before building and during construction of the bird aviary.
+The free aviary plan is a simple aviary to build.
+Bird aviary plans can be modified before building or during the construction of the bird aviary.
 Bird aviary plans are free

-An aviary situated outside will attract rodents and other unwanted pests.
+Aviaries situated outside will attract rodents and other unwanted pests.

 Maintaining hygiene in the aviary and easy access to rodent holes must be considered before construction of the bird aviary plan commences.

 The simplest and most effective ways of creating a clean, vermin resistant area is to elevate the birds aviary floor from the ground.

 Elevating aviaries from ground contact reduces the nesting areas for rodents.
 Baiting and removal of rodent nests will be easier.
 The clearance height of the floor must be sufficient to allow for effective baiting.
-Poison used for baiting must be positioned in an area that has no access for pets and children.
+Poison used for baiting must be in an area that has no access for pets and children.

 The aviary plan

 To build the aviary we have selected the aviary base as the easiest starting point.
-Base measurements of the bird aviary is the template and guide to all the following measurements.
-Building the aviary plan will commence with measurements that originate from the base measurements of the aviary plan.
+Base measurements of the bird aviary will become the template and guide to all the measurements of the bird aviary.
+Building the aviary plan with measurements that originate from the base measurements of your choice ensures

 Birds feel the cold in the winter

 Bird heaters can be exposed to any weather.
 Insulation built into the heater ensures the small pet heater can be safely operated in most harsh areas.

 An automatic thermostat regulates the preset temperature range.
 Controls for the aviary heater are internal and cannot be accidentally altered by your pets.

-The bird heater can be mounted in any position or used free standing
+The bird heater can be mounted in any position

 Cleaning the heater is an easy choir.
 A simple wipe down with a damp cloth will remove built up deposits.